Table of Contents

 The adventure before the adventure

 I am a huge fan of podcasts since it gives me an opportunity to multitask.
 Whether cooking, cleaning or knitting, I am able to stay entertained while going through the motions of whatever it is I also need to accomplish.
-These days, I am listening to quite a few sailing podcasts (Ocean Sailing Podcast, Sail Geeks, Sailing Ruby Rose) and most recently have binge-listened to Under the Sheets.
+These days, I am listening to quite a few sailing podcasts (Ocean Sailing Podcast, Sail Geeks, Offshore Explorer) and most recently have binge-listened to Under the Sheets.

 Episode 12, which was published August 2019, is particularly poignant to me with its topic, “The adventure before the adventure.”
 It reinforces and validates what we have been experiencing, so that you do not disregard what is happening to you now.